Navigating the Holiday Rush with Young Children

 Preserve some routine

 Maintain as much of the normal routine as possible, especially sleep schedules.
-Most young children do not cope well with changes in their rest patterns.
-Some holiday activities may be more problematic than fun.
+Most young children do not cope well with changes in their rest patterns, and some holiday activities may be more problematic than fun.
 Give yourself permission to show up late or go home early to ensure an adequate time to include the normal routines.
 And there's nothing wrong with using the kids' nap time as your chance to rest as well.

 Provide downtime

 Another suggestion is to provide some rest and quiet time during the season, before, after, and if possible, during the busyness.
-Holidays are exhausting for mature adults and even more so for young children that are learning to regulate their internal feelings.
-Engage your kids is some deescalating activities such as reading books and coloring.
-Children that are more regulated and calm will enjoy the festivities and will be better behaved.
+Holidays are exhausting for mature adults and even more so for young children who are learning to regulate their internal feelings.
+Engage your kids in some deescalating activities such as reading books and coloring.
+Children who are more regulated and calm will enjoy the festivities and will be better behaved.

 Play together